Self-therapy refers broadly to the idea of treating one’s own emotional or psychological problems, without the assistance of a therapist.

-Relaxation – of course, relaxation is a huge part of treating anxiety.
-Meditations, guided breathing, music, exercise, and more can be part of self-therapy, and you can find more activities for targeting anxiety;
+Of course, relaxation is a huge part of treating anxiety.
+Meditations, guided breathing, music, exercise, and more can be part of self-therapy, and you can find more activities for targeting anxiety with these grounding tools.

-Cognitive Restructuring – the ‘Challenging Negative Thoughts’ exercise above is a brilliant example of how cognitive distortions can contribute to anxiety and stress as well as depression.
-Cognitive restructuring involves identifying and changing the maladaptive thought processes underpinning negative emotions and symptoms;
+The ‘Challenging Automatic Thoughts’ exercise is a brilliant example of how cognitive distortions can contribute to anxiety and stress, as well as depression.
+Cognitive restructuring involves identifying and changing the maladaptive thought processes underpinning negative emotions and symptoms.

-In a nutshell, self-therapy for depression uses a lot of the same techniques and approaches.
+In a nutshell, self help therapy for depression uses a lot of the same techniques and approaches.
 Most self-therapy approaches to handling depression use CBT techniques to identify, combat, and change negative thoughts.

-Neuroimaging research also provides evidence to suggest that CBT helps to reduce activity in our self-referential medial prefrontal cortex, which is typically ‘on’ when we’re having negative self-thoughts (Yoshimura et al., 2014).
-A whole range of different CBT-related exercises is available that you can look into at your own pace.
+Neuroimaging research also provides evidence to suggest that CBT helps to reduce activity in our self-referential medial prefrontal cortex, which is typically ‘on’ when we’re having negative self-thoughts (Yoshimura et al., 2013).
+Follow the link for a whole range of different CBT-related exercises you can look into at your own pace.

 3 Self-Therapy Worksheets (PDF)